Based on a True Story

 Of course, music all by itself without any moving images can also take us away to a place that only we can experience.
 Within seconds of hearing a song, it can conjure up moments in your life: happy, sad, melancholic, excited, aroused, etc. You can burst into tears after just a few bars, as I often do.
 Some songs tell your story so perfectly that you feel as if you could have written them yourself.
 And some make you long for the past or wish you were someone else.
 For example, the song “Le Blues du Businessman” by Québec singer Claude Dubois tells the story from the perspective of a businessman who lives in his office in his ivory tower, travels all over the world first-class yet begs the question, “Am I happy?” to which he answers “No”.
 It follows with the businessman singing in a full tenor voice and lamenting about what he wished he had been in his life.
 The refrain goes, “J’aurias voulu être un artiste,” which translates to, “I wish I had been an artist.”
 This is then followed by “Jaurais voulu être….”
 I wish I had been… an actor, a singer, an author, an anarchist and live like a millionaire.
 Although I have not had the experience of great wealth in this life, I’ve had good fortune, one might say, to have lived as an artist, a singer, and, to some extent, an author.
 I’ve never been an anarchist, though, nor have I ever been a millionaire!

-Patrick, a.k.
+Patrick, a.k.a.
 Your Friendly Neighbourhood Bionicman

 The song “Le Blues du Businessman” is one of the most recognizable French Canadian hits by celebrated Québecois singer, Claude Dubois.
 Even if you don’t speak French, I think you’ll likely agree that the melody is really beautiful and quite poignant.
 You can really feel the yearning and, even a touch of heartbreak in the singer’s voice.
 I hope you enjoy it.